StarMage27/NeatMediumcore/description.txt

 A: Yes.

 Q: What happens if you have new items in the slots your old items were in?
-A: Old items are moved to another slot or dropped into the world (But if they are favorited and old items aren't, they stay).
+A: New items are moved to another slot or dropped into the world (But if they are favorited and old items aren't, they stay).

 Q: Does this mod keep track of the items when you die multiple times?
 A: Yes.
 Old items take priority over new ones.